sonvister/binance-official-api-docs/rest-api.md

 symbol | STRING | NO |

 * If the symbol is not sent, tickers for all symbols will be returned in an array.
-* When all symbols are returned, the number of requests counted against the rate limiter is equal to half the number of symbols currently trading on the exchange.

 **Response:**
 ```javascript